ved164/classification_algorithms/README.md

 # classification_algorithms

-1. Implementing a perceptron learning algorithm in Python
+1. Implementing a perceptron learning algorithm in Python</br>

-  -> An object-oriented perceptron API
+  -> An object-oriented perceptron API </br>

-  -> Training a perceptron model on the Iris dataset
+  -> Training a perceptron model on the Iris dataset</br>

- 2. Adaptive linear neurons and the convergence of learning -> Minimizing cost functions with gradient descent
+2. Adaptive linear neurons and the convergence of learning </br>
+  -> Minimizing cost functions with gradient descent</br>

-  -> Implementing an Adaptive Linear Neuron in Python
+  -> Implementing an Adaptive Linear Neuron in Python</br>

-  -> Improving gradient descent through feature scaling
+  -> Improving gradient descent through feature scaling</br>
   -> Large scale machine learning and stochastic gradient descent